SharePoint/PnP-Guidance/sitescore/OfficeDevPnP.Core.Framework.Provisioning.Model.CustomAction.md

 ## Properties
 |**Name**|**Description**|
 |:-----|:-----|
+| [ClientSideComponentId](OfficeDevPnP.Core.Framework.Provisioning.Model.CustomAction.ClientSideComponentId.md) | Gets or sets a value for the ClientSideComponentId, if any
+| [ClientSideComponentProperties](OfficeDevPnP.Core.Framework.Provisioning.Model.CustomAction.ClientSideComponentProperties.md) | Gets or sets a value for the ClientSideComponentProperties, if any
 | [CommandUIExtension](OfficeDevPnP.Core.Framework.Provisioning.Model.CustomAction.CommandUIExtension.md) |
 | [Description](OfficeDevPnP.Core.Framework.Provisioning.Model.CustomAction.Description.md) | Gets or sets the description of the custom action.
 | [Enabled](OfficeDevPnP.Core.Framework.Provisioning.Model.CustomAction.Enabled.md) | Gets or sets the Enabled property value.